European People's Party: European Democrat Students

 European Democrat Students (EDS) is now the official students' organisation of the EPP, though it was founded in 1961, 15 years before the EPP itself.
 Led by Virgilio Falco, EDS has 40 member organisations, representing nearly 1,600,000 students and young people in 31 countries, including Belarus and Georgia.
 Every year EDS hosts Summer and Winter "universities", and several seminars.
 It also regularly publishes a magazine, Bullseye, and organises topical campaigns.

 European Seniors' Union

-Founded in Madrid in 1995 and led by Ann Hermans of the CD&V, the European Seniors' Union (ESU) is the largest political senior citizens' organisation in Europe.
-The ESU is represented in 26 states with 45 organisations and about 500,000 members.
+Founded in Madrid in 1995 and led by An Hermans of the CD&V, the European Seniors' Union (ESU) is the largest political senior citizens' organisation in Europe.
+The ESU is represented in 27 countries with 34 organisations and about 500.000 members.

 European Union of Christian Democratic Workers

 The European Union of Christian Democratic Workers (EUCDW) is the labour organisation of the EPP, with 24 member organisations in 18 countries.
-As the officially recognised EPP association of workers, the EUCDW is led by Elmar Brok, MEP.
+As the officially recognised EPP association of workers, the EUCDW is led by Dennis Radtke, MEP.
 It aims at the political unification of a democratic Europe, the development of the EPP based on Christian social teaching, and the defence of workers' interests in European policy-making.